medic/medic-docs/development/releasing.md

 ### Planning

 1. Create an [organisation wide project](https://github.com/orgs/medic/projects?query=is%3Aopen+sort%3Aname-asc).
 We use [semver](http://semver.org) so if there are breaking changes increment the major, otherwise if there are new features increment the minor, otherwise increment the service pack.
-Breaking changes in our case relate to updated software requirements (egs: CouchDB, node, minimum browser versions) or broken backwards compatibility in an api.
+Breaking changes in our case relate to updated software requirements (egs: CouchDB, node, minimum browser versions), broken backwards compatibility in an api, or a major visual update that requires user retraining.
 2. Add all the issues to be worked on to the project.
 Ideally each minor release will have one or two features, a handful of improvements, and plenty of bugs.

 ### Development